 - Damage to inventory: A retail business sells products in a store.
 Any damage to these products due to uncontrollable factors such as equipment malfunction directly affects the business.
 For instance, selling perishable items like food or fruit products requires maintaining temperature controlled environments whose failure can lead to spoilage.
-To guard against this, retail businesses must ensure Spoilage Coverage while availing a Commercial Property Insurance policy.
+To guard against this, retail businesses must ensure Spoilage Coverage while availing a Commercial Property Insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More.
 This typically covers spoilage and contamination due to an equipment malfunction and power loss, with the payout generally being as per the MRP of the items spoiled.

 - Theft or Burglary: A retail business’ primary asset is the products it sells.
 The intrinsic value of these products is what drives sales and revenue generation.
 Any loss to inventory due to such products being stolen or burgled results in revenue loss.
 Retailers must avail a Commercial Property Insurance that includes loss of inventory resulting from robbery or burglary or vandalism.

 - Dishonesty of employees: Retailers depend on employees for day to day operations.
 Every business day involves countless transactions in servicing customers.
 Even with security measures in place, it is not uncommon to encounter loss from crimes by disgruntled employees.
 To protect against such crimes, a Fidelity Insurance must be availed, which covers against intentional employee crimes such as theft, forgery or credit card fraud.